Jeffrey04/distantark-tvbox/README.md

 # Description

 Currently the script will attempt to download from https://replicantlife.com/distribution/station_feed and will start playing from the last video in the list.
 The feed is fetched every 30 minutes, and new videos will be added to the playlist if applicable.
-Once the first video is downloaded, and re-encoded to mpeg-ts, an mpv playback window will appear, and another copy of the video would be streamed live to Twitch.tv.
+Once the first video started downloading, an mpv playback window will appear, and another copy of the video would be streamed live to Twitch.tv.

 # Original spec